-Earlier this year, GENDER.ED, CRITIQUE and the Centre for South Asian Studies hosted a book forum on Radhika Govinda’s new book Feminist Politics, Intersectionality and Knowledge Cultivation.
+Earlier this year, GENDER.ED, CRITIQUE, the Centre for South Asian Studies and the Sociology subject area of the School of Social and Political Sciences hosted a book forum on Radhika Govinda’s new book Feminist Politics, Intersectionality and Knowledge Cultivation.
 At this book forum, Prof. Hugo Gorringe reflected on Radhika’s discussion of Dalit and Muslim women in India.

 Following the publication of the inaugural issue of Nurtured Magazine, the flagship creative project by Black Women* at Edinburgh (BWE), this blog by Hanaa Yousof explores why the second issue’s theme, ‘Metamorphosis’ was the next step for the magazine, and what it means to conceptualise change as a Black woman.
 Part of the Undergraduate encounters with feminism series, for Black History Month.